Maximal subgroups of non-torsion Grigorchuk-Gupta-Sidki groups: Introduction

 We recall that two groups are \textit{commensurable} if they have isomorphic subgroups of finite index.
 The following result is a consequence of the work of Grigorchuk and Wilson~\cite{GrigWils}, and the proof follows exactly as in~\cite[Cor.~1.3]{AKT}:

-\begin{corollary} Let $G$ be a branch GGS-group acting on the $p$-adic tree, for $p$ an odd prime.
+\begin{corollary} Let $G$ be a branch GGS-group acting on the $p$-regular rooted tree, for $p$ an odd prime.
 If $H$ is a group commensurable with~$G$, then every maximal subgroup of $H$ has finite index in~$H$. \end{corollary}

 \textit{Organisation}.
 Section~2 contains preliminary material on groups acting on the $p$-adic tree.
 In Section~3, we formally define the GGS-groups and state some of their basic properties.
 In Section~4 we set up the scene to prove Theorem~\ref{thm:main-result}, whose proof we complete in Section~5.